sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-favoritebaritems-favoritebaritem-itemtype.md

 # ItemType

-`ItemType` specifies the type of Favorite for a predefined Favorite item in the Internet Explorer® Favorite bar.
+`ItemType` specifies the type of Favorite for a predefined Favorite item in the Internet Explorer Favorite bar.

-A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft® Word, Microsoft Excel® and Microsoft PowerPoint® documents.
+A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft Word, Microsoft Excel and Microsoft PowerPoint documents.

 To add a predefined Favorite bar item in Windows System Image Manager (Windows SIM), add the **FavoriteBarItems** component to your answer file.
 Next, right-click **FavoriteBarItems**, and select **Insert New FavoriteBarItem**.